It’s Not All In Your Head: Medical Leave and Mental Illness

 - Bad judgment.

-If you have questions about how a diagnosed mental health condition may qualify you to take time off under law, you should speak with an experienced employment law attorney about your rights.
-Contact Scott Wagner and Associates, P.A. for more information.
+If you have questions about how a diagnosed mental health condition may qualify you to take time off under law, you should speak with an experienced employment law lawyer about your rights.
+Contact Scott Law Team for more information.